 There are a lot of pictures below so I hope you enjoy this post.
 Farming, specially organic farming in Saudi Arabia, is rising in popularity.
 The perseverance of small scale organic farmers, and their loyal customers, has resulted in people shunning non-organic produce.
 There’s one more thing I want to add and it will be quite shocking.

 The next farm that I will visit will be the Watania Farms, and I think I will visit them in December 2013 or February 2014.
 The journey to the Al-Jouf farms will be very long, as it is 3 hours from the nearest airfield.
 Unless an airstrip is built before then, we will actually fly to Jordan and then drive down south.
 Watania is the biggest agribusiness in the Kingdom, and is owned by Sheikh Al-Rajhi.
 I am really looking forward to seeing what they’ve done over the last twenty years.
 Of course, my first question will be “Where does all your produce go?”
 Maybe it’s just me, but it took me months to find the location of the Watania showroom and then every time I went, it was empty.
-Until then, I still have five updates on our Riyadh farming project to update you on.

 Enjoy your first Friday – Saturday weekend!